Exhibition Place: The site

 Exhibition Place is a rectangular site located length-wise along the north shoreline of Lake Ontario to the west of downtown Toronto.
 The site is mostly flat ground sloping down gently to the shoreline.
 It was originally forested land, and was cleared for military use.
 Sections east and south of the Stanley Barracks building were filled in the early part of the 20th century.
 Today, the district is mostly paved, with an area of parkland remaining in its western section.
 There is a large open paved area in the southern central section, which is used for parking and the temporary amusements of the Canadian National Exhibition (CNE).
 The site has a variety of historic buildings, open spaces and monuments.
 The eastern entrance to Exhibition Place is marked by the large ceremonial Princes' Gates, named for Edward, Prince of Wales, and his brother, Prince George, who visited in 1927.
 The roads are all named after Canadian provinces and territories except for Princes' Boulevard, which is the main street east to west.
-Several of the roads are used for the annual Honda Indy Toronto car race.
+Several of the roads are used for the annual Grand Prix of Toronto car race.
 South of the grounds is Ontario Place, a theme park built in 1971 on landfill in Lake Ontario, and operated by the government of Ontario.

 The site also has a long history of sports facilities on the site, starting with an equestrian track and grandstand.
 The grandstand eventually was converted for use by music concerts, major league baseball and football teams.
 The newest sports facility to be built is the soccer-specific stadium, BMO Field.
 There is also an arena, the Coliseum, home to professional ice hockey.
 The site was used for several sports venues of the 2015 Pan American Games.

-The site is administered by the Board of Governors of Exhibition Place, appointed by the City of Toronto government.
+The site is administered by the Board of Governors of Exhibition Place, appointed by the City of Toronto.
 As of 2014, the organization had 133 full-time employees, up to 700 during major events, contributed CA$11 million annually to the City of Toronto, and attracted 5.3 million visitors annually to the site.
 The grounds are 192 acre in area.